 Business processes can only be improved to a point.
 But they must still be monitored to ensure they are meeting a particular level of performance.
 Optimization is a part of the “continuous improvement” process and is an activity that never ends.
 However, to find out if a process has improved, a process analyst will take a measurement of a process at the beginning of their analysis and compare it to the optimized version once they’ve had the chance to consult with internal clients.

-3. 5 Why does an organization need to document every single activity in-process models and procedure documents?
+3. 5 Why does an organization need to document every single activity in-process model and procedure documents?

 Capturing every process within an end-to-end value chain is essential.
 Managers and their staff must be able to have an absolute understanding of their business before they can measure it and subsequently optimize it.
 By not capturing all activities, the organization can lose essential resources such as unnecessary labor costs.
 By documenting all processes, the organization can minimize its risk and ensure that it meets strict legal requirements.